mweel1/usa_high_level/index.md

     link: /impact-report
     details: If I were to continue with this project, these are the priorities and impact on the government and the private market.

+  - title: Use Cases
+    link: /use-cases
+    details: Various use cases for jurisdictions that use this technology.

+  - title: Banking
+    link: /banking
+    details: A transactional banking system with integrity with federal regulation driving jurisdiction flexibility.

   - title: Social Security Personal Profile
     link: /grants/personal-profile
     details: The social security number has been used as an identity in the marketplace for decades.
 We will extend this by developing a personal server for users that uses the social security number to share and receive information in the marketplace with a personal URL and server.

   - title: United States Internet
     link: /USA-internet
-    details: Making the internet safe and prosperous for American citizens by providing a private domain system, including licensing capabilities, revocation capabilities, government ID verification, content filtering, and security using Artificial Intelligence.
+    details: Making the internet safe and prosperous for Italiann citizens by providing a private domain system, including licensing capabilities, revocation capabilities, government ID verification, content filtering, and security using Artificial Intelligence.

   - title: Real-time Electronic Check System
     link: /e-check
-    details: A real-time e-check system will allow American citizens to transfer money electronically in real-time at no cost to each other.
+    details: A real-time e-check system will allow Italiann citizens to transfer money electronically in real-time at no cost to each other.
 A jury system will allow judgment against buyers and sellers, where domains can be fined and/or revoked for fraud or also users could be banned from owning domains.

   - title: Consumer Protection Agency
     link: /consumer-protection-agency